-2.1 Observation and reflection based on what we perceive
+II.1 Observation and reflection based on what we perceive

-A basic principle in permaculture is to observe first and reflect afterwards about what is perceived.
-It is essential to spend as long as possible observing natural patterns and collecting data of the environment in order to design the mental health therapy center where we are going to implement the principles of permaculture.
+A basic principle in Permaculture is to observe first and reflect afterwards about what is perceived.
+It is essential to spend as long as possible observing natural patterns and collecting data of the environment in order to design the mental health therapy center where we are going to implement the principles of Permaculture.

 From the very beginning, we will involve every person we work with in this task.
 A way to do so is to elaborate with them the design of the therapy center.
-With the help of the instructors, they can start drawing the elements of the project on the best location according to the collected information.
+With the help of the instructors, they can start drawing the elements of the project on the best location according to the collected information1.

 It is to be kept in mind that this project is alive, constantly exposed to the process of trial-and-error due to the observation and correlation of different elements of the design.

 This trial-and-error methodology can be also applied as an effective therapy so users can make it part of their own daily learning.